 Why should you choose Anthem?
 Most film festivals struggle to attract an audience to watch their movies.
 But that's not a problem at Anthem, where filmmakers often screen to standing-room-only audiences.
 That's because Anthem is part of FreedomFest, “the world’s largest gathering of free minds.”
-With over 2,500 attendees, 250 speakers, and a cadre of journalists on Media Row, FreedomFest provides a ready audience of eager viewers for Anthem’s filmmakers.
+With over 2,500 attendees, 250 speakers, and a cadre of journalists on Media Row, FreedomFest provides a ready audience of eager viewers for Anthem’s filmmakers, as well as expert panelists for post-screening discussions.

-FreedomFest invites the best and brightest minds to speak about geo-politics, health & wellness, finance, history & philosophy, science & technology, art & literature, investments and more, attracting an audience of intelligent influencers and free thinkers.
-In William Shatner and producer Fraser Heston headlined the conference.
-Regular speakers include publisher Steve Forbes, Whole Foods CEO John Mackey, Skeptic Magazine publisher Michael Shermer, and Hollywood's biographer, Marc Eliot.
+FreedomFest invites the best and brightest minds to speak about geo-politics, health & wellness, economics & finance, history & philosophy, science & technology, art & literature, investments and more, attracting an audience of intelligent influencers and free thinkers.
+Our headliner in 2022 was the brilliant and hilarious John Cleese.
+In 2017 William Shatner and producer Fraser Heston headlined the conference, and Hercules Kevin Sorbo was a keynote speaker in 2019, along with Shark Tank's Kevin O'Leary Regular speakers include publisher Steve Forbes, Whole Foods CEO John Mackey, Skeptic Magazine publisher Michael Shermer, and Hollywood's biographer, Marc Eliot.
 We've also hosted science fiction authors David Brin and Orson Scott Card.
+FreedomFest speakers are available for your post-screening panel.

 Why the name "Anthem"?